jamesdeal89/UniCare/README.md

 ## Releases

-Please find the latest production version in the [Releases](https://projects.cs.nott.ac.uk/comp2002/2024-2025/team31_project/-/releases) GitLab tab.
+Please find the latest production version in the Releases GitHub tab.

 ## Project Contributors